aoriens/news-service/README.md

 ### `GET /news`

 Returns a list of [News](#News) entities.

+#### Sorting

+The following URI query parameters may be passed to affect sort order:

+- `sort` - the sort key.
+When missing, it is assumed to be `date`.
+The following values are accepted:
+  - `date` - sort by news article date.
+  - `author` - sort by the author name, the last name first.
+- `reverse_sort` - a flag to reverse the sort order.
+The parameter value is ignored.

+#### Filtering

-Additional parameters may be passed in the URI query to filter articles to output:
+The following URI query parameters may be passed to filter the list of articles:

 - `q` - a substring to search everywhere: the article title, body, author name, tags, category.
 The search is case-insensitive.
 A news article is output if at